 Summary

-If your focus is on becoming a better guitarist or songwriter the basic music theory covered in this series (learning the notes of the fretboard, understanding scales, and the information included in this article) covers the basics and is really all you need to know as a guitarist.
-However, the language of music is incredibly interesting and I’d recommend doing further research if you really want to take your understanding of music further.
+If your focus is on becoming a better guitarist or songwriter the basic music theory covered in this series (learning the notes of the fretboard, understanding scales, and the information included in this article) covers the basics and is all you need to know as a guitarist.
+However, the language of music is incredibly interesting and I’d recommend doing further research if you want to take your understanding of music further.